AshishTI23/inmar-assignment/readme.md

 - **CRUD Operations**: Supports Create, Fetch, Update, and Delete operations for locations, departments, categories, subcategories, and SKUs.
 - **UUID-based Identification**: Each entity is identified by a universally unique identifier (UUID).
 - **Hierarchical Data Representation**: The API supports nested resource queries, such as retrieving all categories within a department at a specific location.
+- **Seed Data**: This functionality is achieved by implementing a management command that accepts arguments to specify the type of operations.
+The command handles both seeding and deletion processes in a structured manner, ensuring accurate and efficient data management..

 ## Setup Instructions